salilagarwal18/bcloud_elementor_extender/readme.txt

 * Create or edit posts using Elementor Form in frontend.
 * Create or edit any custom posts using Elementor Form in frontend
 * Supports ACF Custom Fields.

+== Adds 2 new fields type to Form - Range & Calculated field ==

+=== Calculated Field ===
+With Calculated Field for Elementor, you can quickly and easily create calculator, booking, order forms that perform basic and complex calculations.
+This powerful add-on gives you the ability to customize your forms to meet your specific needs.
+Whether you need to calculate shipping costs, book appointments, or take orders, this plugin makes it easy to get the job done.

+=== Range Field ===
+Adds a Range field type to the Elementor Form widget.

 Check our website for custom development: [WordPress Developer](https://blue-cloud.io)